5839-Eastern-Tech-Robotics/path.jerryio/README.md

 # Changes (in progress)

-- quintic bezier spline
+- ~~quintic bezier spline~~ DONE! on previous commit
-- snapping for C1, G2, and C2 continuity
+- snapping for C1 and C2 continuity
+- UI for quintic control points

 # Original README